 The transformation of news media into a highly-digitalized consumer product has been further accelerated by the advent of smartphones, which enable immediate access to a constant flow of information.
-Contrary to our previous routines of catching up with current events by watching the evening news on national networks, we can now follow many important developments live as they unfold.
+Contrary to our previous routines of catching up with current events on the evening news, we can now follow many important developments live as they unfold.
 As a result, we demand news outlets to update us in an instantaneous and constant manner.
 Gone are the days when journalists have the time or financial luxury to deeply research and develop expertise on the topics they report about.

-But there has been another trend that needs to be addressed when discussing media disruption: new players have entered the scene in the late 2000s which would upend our news consumption habits in their entirety.
-Having first seen the light of day in a Harvard dorm room in 2004, the social media platform Facebook has, by 2020, gathered nearly 3 billion active users, almost a third of the world population.
+But there has been another trend that needs to be addressed when discussing media disruption: new players have entered the scene in the late 2000s which have upended our news consumption habits in their entirety.
+Having first seen the light of day in a Harvard dorm room in 2004, the social media platform Facebook has, by 2020, gathered nearly 3 billion active users, about a third of the world population.
 In 2016, it was linked to having had a significant impact on both, the UK Brexit referendum and the US presidential elections.
 How come the emergence of these networks has had such a drastic effect on society and politics?